Update: Rapid antigen tests

 - Get tested at a if you have any of the symptoms.
 Return home immediately.

 - If your symptoms continue or your condition worsens contact your doctor or a health professional.
-If you become very unwell and are having trouble breathing contact triple zero (000), you may need to be admitted to hospital.
+If you become very unwell and are having trouble breathing, contact Triple Zero (), you may need to be admitted to hospital.

 - If you test positive we will contact you.
-You will need to until the Department of Health tells you it is safe to stop – usually 10 to 14 days.
+You will need to or quarantine for 7 from the date after you took the test.
+Visit for more information.
 Do not go to work or out shopping.
-If you are worried you will lose pay you may be eligible for a .
+If you are worried you will lose pay you may be eligible for the

 - If you test negative, your doctor or the clinic where you were tested will tell you your result.

 - If you continue to have symptoms you should ring your general practitioner for advice.
-If you become very unwell and are having trouble breathing contact triple zero (000).
+If you become very unwell and are having trouble breathing contact Triple Zero ().

 Symptoms and risks

-Find out where you and your children can get tested for coronavirus (COVID-19) near your home.
+Find out where you and your children can get tested for COVID-19 near your home

 Information for people with long COVID symptoms